OceanDynamicsUConn/GroupManual/README.md

 Beyond providing a harassment-free environment, Rocha wants to nurture healthy and intellectually stimulating work place, where all group members are able to do their best work and achieve their potential.
-This requires that we all become mindful of our fellow group members different personalities and ...
+This requires that we all respect the different opinions and personalities and learning styles of our fellow group members.

 ## Work hard